wangchucheng/hugo-eureka-docs/en/multilingual-mode.md

 First we need to make some modifications to the configuration file to use the multilingual mode.

-Uncomment the commented content in `config/_default/languages.toml`.
+Uncomment the commented content in `config/_default/languages.yaml`.
 Specifically, for the `contentDir` property of the default language, uncomment it and move all the contents in the original `content` folder to the `content/<language_code>/` folder.

 Next, uncomment the configuration of other languages, where you can modify the value of a specific configuration property, just like the `title` in the example.

 After that, we need to continue to modify the relevant content of the navigation bar.
-First, please create a new `menus.<language_code>.toml` file in the `config/_default/` folder, and copy the content in `menus.toml` and make corresponding settings.
+First, please create a new `menus.<language_code>.yaml` file in the `config/_default/` folder, and copy the content in `menus.yaml` and make corresponding settings.

 Finally, there are some `i18n` strings in Eureka.
 The languages currently officially supported by Eureka are: